 The statistics is published in different levels and categories of all expenditures, revenues including the financing of the organisations.
 Oslo is responsible for both the municipality and county municipality tasks.

-The individual municipality's and county municipality's annual accounts (appropriation accounts and balance sheets) with inclusion of municipality consolidated accounts and inter-municipal company accounts.
+The individual county authority's annual accounts (appropriation accounts and balance sheets) with inclusion of county consolidated accounts and inter-county company accounts.

-Data is reported electronically to Statistics Norway through a file extract from the municipalities, county municipalities and associated companies.
-The deadline for reporting is 22th Feb.
+Data is reported electronically to Statistics Norway through a file extract from the county authorities and associated companies.
+The deadline for reporting is 22 of February.

-The data is controlled online before submission to Statistics Norway with the help of an online controll program designed to counter check the accounting file-extract for any deviations.
+Editing is defined here as checking, examining and amending data.
+The data is controlled online before submission to Statistics Norway with the help of an online control program designed to counter check the accounting file-extract for any deviations.
 In case of any deviations, the file must be corrected by the respondents ( municipalities) before it is finally accepted and registered.

 There is a breakage in time series between 2019 and 2020 due to comprehensive change in the regional classification.